Rocroverss/vitasoguide/README.md

 <a name="section2"></a>

-## gl33ntwine port template, vitasdk and vitagl
+## Workspace installation

+  There is no workspace avaliable right now but in the future I would like to create a vm containing the following: gl33ntwine port template, vitasdk and vitagl.

 - gl33ntwine Port template: https://github.com/v-atamanenko/soloader-boilerplate